GenXProject/GenX.jl/examples/SmallNewEngland_ThreeZones/SimpleCase/README.md

 # Small New England: Three Zones

-**SmallNewEngland/ThreeZones**, a one-year example with hourly resolution, contains zones representing Massachusetts, Connecticut, and Maine.
+**SimpleCase**, a one-year example with hourly resolution, contains zones representing Massachusetts, Connecticut, and Maine.
 The ten represented resources include only natural gas, solar PV, wind, and lithium-ion battery storage.

 To run the model, first navigate to the example directory at `GenX/examples/SmallNewEngland_ThreeZones/SimpleCase`: